Jinxy01/Dempster-Shafer/README.md

 Returning mass (instead of prob) yields the best results so far.
 However, uncertainty is as high as the prob of predicted class...

 Returning mass with uncertainty and considering 3 classes is the "best" result so far

+Not considering uncertainty makes the loss go down faster, when using A1 dataset...
+Using dataset or two points has the same tendency